-Another benefit that inspires people to meditate can be a spiritual reason – the mental space to go deeper into their faith, to acquire a greater sense of connection, and an opportunity to explore the non-material aspects of life are just a few facets of the spiritual dimension.
+Another benefit that inspires people to meditate can be a spiritual reason – the mental space to go deeper into their faith, to acquire a greater sense of connection, and an opportunity to explore the non-material aspects of life are just a few facets of spiritual dimension.

 So, what is Mediation?

-Literally, millions of people use meditation every day to help them with everything from stress to managing their job.
+Millions of people use meditation every day to help them with everything from stress to managing their job.

-It’s basically the practice of taking time to empty your mind by focussing on your breathing and letting go of any thoughts or emotions – being in the moment.
+It’s the practice of taking time to empty your mind by focussing on your breathing and letting go of any thoughts or emotions – being in the moment.

-Meditation forces you to disidentify with your mind and your emotions – anyone with conscious awareness can do it, and you can do it anywhere – on a crowded bus, in your bedroom, in a monastery – the benefits are innumerable, and there are no side effects.
+Meditation forces you to disidentify with your mind and emotions – anyone with conscious awareness can do it, and you can do it anywhere – on a crowded bus, in your bedroom, in a monastery – the benefits are innumerable, and there are no side effects.

 Your mind is a muscle, so think of your mind as a gym.

 There appear to be many different techniques of meditation.
 Although meditating on your own is thought to be an essential part of the complete practice, having the guidance of a teacher can also be invaluable, particularly if you’re new to the techniques.